When are Exchange Rates Cheapest

 The more noticeable differences in how much currency you get for your money come from the different exchange bureaux.
 Different sellers offer different rates, often depending where they are such as the airport or a supermarket.
 Bureaux in particularly touristy areas or in airports may offer you less for your money when compared to supermarkets, so it can be a good idea to plan ahead of your holiday to buy currency at an exchange rate that suits you.

 What is the cheapest exchange rate?

 A bit of planning can help to get you a good exchange rate, as buying last minute at your destination could see you get less for your money.
 Buy online or at a local bureau well ahead of your trip so you can see the exchange rate you’re getting compared to other sellers, as well as take advantage of any deals.

-For example, with our in-store bureaux you can make use of our Exchange Rate Guarantee.
+For example, with our in-store bureaux you can make use of our Price Promise.
 This means if you find a better rate within five miles, we’ll beat it with a more competitive rate.

 You could also keep an eye on international exchange rates online and take advantage of any dips in the price of foreign currency compared to the average.
 You can visit our Travel Money page to see the latest exchange rates to make sure you’re always up to date with the latest rates.

 Where can I get the best exchange rate?